CEYOC is organised under CEYOC Special Rules (with the highest priority) and under IOF Competition Rules valid for 2023.

 Team points in each class.
-Only one team per nation per class can score points (still all national teams representing one Federation are entitled to get medals).
+Only one team per class can score points (still all relay teams are entitled to get medals).
 The whole result list shall be considered when calculating the points.

 All relay teams with position below 15th place get 5 points.

 Teams with no placing get no points.